Jbleezy/BO1-Reimagined/README.md

 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Five: make it so wooden boards are down from the beginning but can be rebuilt immediately?
+* M1 Garand: fix model

+### Testing
+* Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
+* Gun Game: see if top enemy player name is updating (need 3-4 players)
-* Search and Rezurrect: fix bug where win/round restart happens twice after a team wins a round
+* Search and Rezurrect: see if bug happens where win/round restart happens twice after a team wins a round (need 4 players)

+### Maybe
+* Shangri-La: should mud pit sidequest step need the radio to be activated to work?
+No
+* Moon: should teleporter gate start going down before power is on?
+No
+* If you have 4 perks or more, still allow players to buy perks but bought perk will replace oldest perk?
+* Should special rounds always be 5 rounds apart?

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated